 The Court provides audio/video presentation technology for courtroom use on a first come-first serve basis.
 Provided below is a list of available technology.
 Please make requests 48 hours in advance of the scheduled court date.
 Audio/Video Services cannot guarantee fulfilling requests made less than forty-eight (48) hours prior to the scheduled court date.
-Please complete the online A/V Request Form for all requests.
+For all Audio/Visual requests and inquiries, please go to https://av.ninthcircuit.org.

 Available Presentation Equipment

 - Teleconferencing – Support for remote testimony via phone

 - Windows, Android, and IOS

 - Laptop, tablet, and smartphone